awolfden/workos-bulk-user-import-tool-multi-org/README.md

 ### Key Differences from Single-Org Tool
 - ✅ Multiple organizations in one CSV file
 - ✅ Organization caching for performance
-- ✅ Parallel processing with worker pool (4x faster)
+- ✅ Parallel processing with worker pool
 - ✅ Checkpointing and resumability for large imports
 - ✅ Designed for 1M+ users across 1K+ organizations
-- ✅ Based on production-tested v1.1.0 foundation

 ---